cherry-embedded/CherryUSB/README.md

 ## Why choose

-- Ip-oriented programming, the same usb ip driver does not need to be written repeatedly, only the parts that are not the same need to be implemented
+- Ip-oriented programming means the same usb ip's driver has no need to be written repeatedly, only the parts(such as `usb_xx_low_level_init`：including usb clock, usb gpio and usb irq configuration)that are not the same have to be implemented,
-- Code tree writing makes it easier for users to understand usb concept, enumeration process, class driver loading
+- Tree-based coding makes it easier for users to understand usb concept, enumeration process and class driver loading process
-- Templating the Class driver makes it easier to use composite device and add custom drivers
+- Templating the class drivers makes it easier to use composite device and add custom drivers
 - Simplifying the complex transfer of usb makes it easier for users to use usb as easily as uart and dma
 - Fewer directory structures, fewer apis, fewer codesize, extreme usb bandwidth